quark-engine/quark-engine/docs/source/quark_script.rst

 Quark Script CWE-925.py
 ========================

-In the first step, we use the ``getReceivers(samplePath)`` API to find all ``Receiver`` components defined in the Android application.
-Then, we exclude any receivers that are not exported.
+First, we use the API ``getReceivers(samplePath)`` and ``receiverInstance.isExported()`` to find all the exported receivers defined in the APK.

-In the second step, our goal is to verify the intent action is properly validated in each receiver which is identified in the previous step.
-To do this, we use the ``checkMethodCalls(samplePath, targetMethod, checkMethods)`` function.
+Second, we use the API ``checkMethodCalls(samplePath, targetMethod, checkMethods)`` to check if the ``onReceive`` method of every exported receiver obtains intent action.

-Finally, if any receiver’s ``onReceive`` method exhibits improper verification on the intent action, it could indicate a potential CWE-925 vulnerability.
+If **No**, it could imply that the APK does not verify intent properly, potentially leading to a CWE-925 vulnerability.

 .. code-block:: python